Drayko/Bot-Bounty/README.md

 ### 🥾 Steps to run your bot 🥾

-Create a bot with [@botfather](https://t.me/botfather) and replace the API Token gaven by @botfather in the script at line 12:
+Create a bot with [@botfather](https://t.me/botfather) and replace the API Token given by @botfather in the script at line 12:

 ```python
 TOKEN = 'XXXXXX:XXXXXXXXXXXXXXXX'